spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 - *Process Log* shows the output of executed Tools.
 - *Julia console* provides an interface to interact with the Julia programming language, and also allows Spine Toolbox to execute Julia Tools.
-- *Python console* provides an interface to interact with the Python programming language.
+- *Python console* provides an interface to interact with the Python programming language, and also allows Spine Toolbox to execute Python Tools.

 .. tip:: You can drag-and-drop the Dock Widgets around the screen, customizing the interface at your will.
-   Also, you can select which ones are shown/hidden using either the **View/Dock Widgets** menu, or the *Add Item* toolbar's context menu.
+   Also, you can select which ones are shown/hidden using either the **View/Dock Widgets** menu, or the main menu toolbar's context menu.
-   Spine Toolbox will remember your configuration in between sessions.
-Selecting **Restore Dock Widgets** from the **View/Dock Widgets** menu resets the the widgets back to their default configuration.
+   Spine Toolbox remembers your configuration between sessions.
+Selecting **Restore Dock Widgets** from the **View/Dock Widgets** menu restores the widgets back to their default location.

 .. tip:: Most elements in the Spine Toolbox's interface are equipped with *tool tips*.
 Leave your mouse cursor over an element (button, view, etc.) for a moment to make the tool tip appear.